carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-First, let us read the lines of Tettelin file, and print
+First, let's read the lines of the file file ina loop, and print
 them in the terminal with the `echo strain $line` command.
 `strain` is just a word that we will print, and `$line` will
 store the value of each of the lines of the `Tettelin.txt` file.